-• Expected workloads within the different programmes are as outlined in table 1 below.

-- Staffing levels may need to be increased during the lifetime of this strategy to meet the demands and increasing functions as determined by Road Safety Strategies. - Sufficient Instrumentation is provided for the individual programmes including IT. - Allowance has been made within the projected capital estimate for replacement of essential laboratory equipment but does not allow for any significant breakdown within any of the programmes. - The Bureau has estimated the expenditure within the building utilities based on the costings for the previous three years. - The Bureau has included projected development costs for the toxicology programme over the lifetime of the strategy.
+- Expected workloads within the different programmes are as outlined in table 1 below. - Staffing levels will increase by 6 above the current Employment Control Framework level. - Sufficient Instrumentation is provided for the individual programmes including IT. - Allowance has been made within the projected capital estimate for replacement of essential laboratory equipment but does not allow for any significant breakdown within any of the programmes. - The Bureau has estimated the expenditure within the building utilities based on the costings for the previous three years. - The Bureau has included projected development costs for the toxicology programme over the lifetime of the strategy.